capacitor-community/background-geolocation/README.md

     <!--
         The icon to use for the background notification.
 Note the absence of a leading "@".
 It defaults to "mipmap/ic_launcher", the app's launch icon.

+        If a raster image is used to generate the icon (as opposed to a vector image), it must have a transparent background.
+To make sure your image is compatible, select "Notification Icons" as the Icon Type when creating the image asset in Android Studio.
     -->
     <string name="capacitor_background_geolocation_notification_icon">
         drawable/ic_tracking